 Peer pressure to smoke

-Some people start smoking socially because their friends encourage it, or they see it as a fun part of the night out, or because they don't want to feel left out when their friends go to the smoking area.
+Some people start smoking socially because their friends or people around them do it, or they see it as a part of the night out, or because they don't want to feel left out when their friends go to the smoking area.

 Smoking while drinking

 Drinking alcohol leads many people to let their guard down, so some people smoke only when they have had a drink when normally they wouldn't smoke at all.

 What you need to know

 Social smoking is not safe, and causes harm to your health.
 There are a number of things that are important to keep in mind if you are a social smoker.

 There is no safe limit for cigarette smoking

 The social smoker is vulnerable to the same harmful health effects as regular smokers.

 No matter what the frequency, smoking still exposes you to thousands of harmful chemicals, addiction, and negative mental health effects.
 There is no safe lower limit of intake.